valkey-io/valkey-glide/java/README.md

+# GLIDE for Valkey

+General Language Independent Driver for the Enterprise (GLIDE) for Valkey, is an AWS-sponsored, open-source Valkey client.
+GLIDE for Valkey works with any Valkey distribution that adheres to the Valkey Serialization
+Protocol (RESP) specification, including open-source Valkey, Amazon ElastiCache for Valkey, and Amazon MemoryDB for Valkey.
+Strategic, mission-critical Valkey-based applications have requirements for security, optimized performance, minimal downtime, and observability.
+GLIDE for Valkey is designed to provide a client experience that helps meet these objectives.
+It is sponsored and supported by AWS, and comes pre-configured with best practices learned from over a decade of operating Valkey-compatible services used by hundreds of thousands of customers.
+To help ensure consistency in development and operations, GLIDE for Valkey is implemented using a core driver framework, written in Rust, with extensions made available for each supported programming language.
+This design ensures that updates easily propagate to each language and reduces overall complexity.
+In this release, GLIDE for Valkey is available for Python, Javascript (Node.js), and Java.

+## Supported Valkey Versions

+GLIDE for Valkey is API-compatible with open-source Valkey version 6 and 7.

+## Current Status

+We've made GLIDE for Valkey an open-source project, and are releasing it in Preview to the community to gather feedback, and actively collaborate on the project roadmap.
+We welcome questions and contributions from all Valkey stakeholders.
+This preview release is recommended for testing purposes only.

 # Getting Started - Java Wrapper

+## System Requirements

+The beta release of GLIDE for Valkey was tested on Intel x86_64 using Ubuntu 22.04.1, Amazon Linux 2023 (AL2023), and macOS 12.7 (aarch64-apple-darwin).

-## Notice: Java Wrapper - Work in Progress
+## Layout of Java code

-We're excited to share that the Java client is currently in development!
-However, it's important to note that this client is a work in progress and is not yet complete or fully tested.
-Your contributions and feedback are highly encouraged as we work towards refining and improving this implementation.
-Thank you for your interest and understanding as we continue to develop this Java wrapper.

 The Java client contains the following parts:

+1. `src`: Rust dynamic library FFI to integrate with [GLIDE core library](../glide-core/README.md).
-1. `client`: A Java-wrapper around the rust-core client.
+2. `client`: A Java-wrapper around the GLIDE core rust library and unit tests for it.
-2. `examples`: An examples app to test the client against a Redis localhost
+3. `examples`: An examples app to test the client against a Valkey localhost.
-3. `benchmark`: A dedicated benchmarking tool designed to evaluate and compare the performance of GLIDE for Redis and other Java clients.
+4. `benchmark`: A dedicated benchmarking tool designed to evaluate and compare the performance of GLIDE for Valkey and other Java clients.
-4. `integTest`: An integration test sub-project for API and E2E testing
+5. `integTest`: An integration test sub-project for API and E2E testing.

 ## Installation and Setup